jorgevs/MyRESTProject/README.md

-# MyHibernateProject Sample application
+# MyRESTProject Sample application

-This is a basic but functional layout of an Standalone Java Application, using: Hibernate, Maven, SpringCore and jUnit
+This is a basic but functional layout of a RESTful Java Web Application, using: Maven and SpringMVC

 ## Working with the application